adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v2/image/README.md

 e.g. '/path/to/image.coreimg{.width}.jpeg'
 3. `data-cmp-widths` - a comma-separated string of alternative image widths (in pixels).
 Populated with `allowedRenditionWidths` from the component's edit dialog.
+4. `data-cmp-dmimage` - if not `false`, indicates that the image is DM image.

 A hook attribute from the following should be added to the corresponding element so that the JavaScript is able to target it: